All Articles

 Your nicotine supplier will either protect your business or blow it up.
-There's no middle ground.
-The material touches every product you make, every regulatory filing you submit, and every customer relationship you've built.
+There is no middle ground.
+The material touches every product you make, every regulatory filing you submit, and every customer relationship you have built over years.
+A single contamination event or a missing Certificate of Analysis during an FDA audit can unravel months of work.

 These seven questions will tell you within 30 minutes whether a supplier is worth your time.